otothea/deno-json-to-dotenv/README.md

 # JSON to Dotenv

-Use this Deno script to parse a json file and output a .env file
+Use this Deno script to parse a json file and output a .env file.
+I have also included an equivalent Node.js script `json-to-dotenv.js` for comparison.

 ## Usage: